kwabenasapong/openpldoc/manual/source/print_service.rst

 Print Service
 =============

-OpenLP provides the option to print your service order.
+OpenLP provides the ability to print the service order.
 This can be useful for a variety of reasons, such as giving the printed service to your music team so they have the song order, or so pastors or speakers can have the flow of the service.